gonenduk/basejs/README.md

 ### Protocols

-What protocols and ports to listen to.
-Can be configured under server.ports:
-* http: port to listen to or false not to use
-* https: port to listen to or false not to use

-The list is dynamic so any other protocol which is supported by Node.js can be added to the list.

-In some managed servers environments, like [heroku](https://heroku.com) or [aws](https://aws.amazon.com), only http is used and the port is set in an environment variable.
-Should be set in custom-environment-variables.json file to overwrite the port.
+In most managed servers environments, like [heroku](https://heroku.com) or [aws](https://aws.amazon.com), only http is used and the port is set in an environment variable.
+Should be set in custom-environment-variables.json file to overwrite the port setting under the server configuration.

 To breakdown and log outgoing network operations, enable the relevant protocol under log:
 * http: true to enable breakdown logs for outgoing http calls